padak/vscode-test/FEATURES.md

 1. **Install**: Get the extension from VS Code marketplace
 2. **Configure**: Open settings and add your Keboola connection details
 3. **Test**: Use the "Test Connection" button to verify setup
+4. **Check API Status**: See connection status at the top of the tree view
-4. **Explore Storage**: Browse your data in the Storage section
+5. **Explore Storage**: Browse your data in the Storage section
-5. **Explore Configurations**: Check out the Configurations section below Storage
+6. **Explore Configurations**: Check out the Configurations section below Storage
-6. **NEW: Monitor Jobs**: Track job execution in the Jobs section for real-time monitoring
+7. **NEW: Monitor Jobs**: Track job execution in the Jobs section for real-time monitoring

 ### **Storage Workflow**
 1. **Browse**: Navigate through stages, buckets, and tables